Bank of America Tower (Manhattan): Planning

+1967–1998: Early site plans

-The Durst family had started acquiring property on the city block bounded by Broadway, Sixth Avenue, and 42nd and 43rd Streets in 1967, when Seymour Durst bought a building that housed White's Sea Food Restaurant.
+The developer Seymour Durst had started acquiring property on the city block bounded by Broadway, Sixth Avenue, and 42nd and 43rd Streets in 1967.
+His first acquisition was a building that housed White's Sea Food Restaurant.
 Seymour Durst planned to redevelop the area east of Times Square with office skyscrapers, but he canceled these plans in 1973 amid a declining office market.
 Several other failed proposals followed for what would become 1 Bryant Park's site.
 One such proposal took place in the early 1980s, when Seymour Durst proposed selling his land to Joseph E. and Ralph Bernstein, but reneged after learning that the Bernsteins were acting on behalf of Philippine dictator Ferdinand Marcos, creating acrimony between the Dursts and the Bernsteins.
 Further proposals for the current site were made in 1987, when a tower for Morgan Stanley was proposed just before the Black Monday, and in 1990, when a building for Chemical Bank was proposed.

 One building on the site housed the National Debt Clock.

 Seymour Durst erected the National Debt Clock on one building at the site in 1989.
 By the next year, Seymour Durst had acquired 20 lots, including the Henry Miller Theater and the Hotel Diplomat.
 Though Seymour Durst died in 1995, his son Douglas Durst continued to acquire land on the block, developing 4 Times Square on the western half in the late 1990s.
 Douglas's daughter Anita convinced him to allow her arts organization chashama to temporarily use one of the empty storefronts on the site.
 In 1998, the New York City and state governments offered to condemn the remainder of the block via eminent domain so Durst could acquire the lots and develop a headquarters for Nasdaq there.
 The Bernsteins filed a lawsuit against New York state to prevent their land from being seized through eminent domain.
 The Nasdaq plan was canceled the next year.

-Early plans
+1999–2003: Continued site acquisition

 In 1999, the mayoral administration of Rudy Giuliani encouraged Douglas Durst to build a 2 e6ft2 tower and a 1,500-seat Broadway theater on the site.
 At the time, Durst had acquired 85 percent of the city block.
-Joseph Bernstein owned four lots on 42nd Street and Sixth Avenue, while Susan Rosenberg owned a lot on the southwest corner of 43rd Street and Sixth Avenue.
-In addition, the Brandt family owned the Pix Theater and Richard M. Maidman owned the Remington Building on 42nd Street.
+Joseph Bernstein owned four lots on 42nd Street and Sixth Avenue; Susan Rosenberg owned a lot on the southwest corner of 43rd Street and Sixth Avenue; the Brandt family owned the Pix Theater; and Richard M. Maidman owned the Remington Building on 42nd Street.
 Durst began negotiating with the Brandts for their land, and he started discussing with real estate company Tishman Speyer to jointly develop the site.
 By late 2000, Durst and Tishman Speyer were nearing an agreement to develop a tower on the site.
 The planned office tower would be called "1 Bryant Park", though Durst was still negotiating to acquire the rest of the block.